ibm-cloud-docs/event-notifications/en-migration.md

 First you have to create a new instance of the {{site.data.keyword.en_short}} service.
 For the purpose of this exercise, we will not use any advanced capabilities of the {{site.data.keyword.en_short}} service.
 Within the service, you will create an API source, a Topic, a Subscription and a destination as per the following diagram.
-For a more detailed explanation of the concepts of {{site.data.keyword.en_short}} you can refer to the documentation.
+For a more detailed explanation of the concepts of {{site.data.keyword.en_short}} you can refer to the [documentation](https://cloud.ibm.com/docs/event-notifications)

 ![Push capability in Event notifications](images/en-how-push-en.png "Push capability in Event Notifications"){: caption="Figure 1.
 Push capability in Event Notifications" caption-side="bottom"}